MLNeurosurg/neurovfm/neurovfm/pipelines/README.md

 # Inference Pipelines

-High-level APIs for loading models and running inference on medical imaging studies.
+High-level APIs for loading models and running inference on neuroimaging studies.

 ## Overview